Gravity-Induced Geometric Phases and Entanglement in Spinors and Neutrinos: Gravitational Zeeman Effect: Summary

 \section{Summary}

-Spinors interacting with background gravity of arbitrary strength in an arbitrary spacetime are known to be divided into states of positive and negative energies.
-Only requirement is that the spacetime should not be spherical symmetric.
-It has been shown that such spinors acquire a geometric phase due to background gravitational field in the same way as they do in a magnetic field.
-The necessary condition for so is either the spacetime curvature coupling to the spinor (gravitational 4-vector potential) is not constant or the momentum of spinor is not constant along with non-zero (even constant) temporal part of curvature coupling.
+Spinors interacting with background gravity of arbitrary strength in an arbitrary spacetime are known to be split in energies between up and down spinors and furthermore into the states of positive and negative energies.
+The only requirement is that the spacetime should not be spherically symmetric.
+It~has been shown that such spinors acquire a geometric phase due to background gravitational field in the same way as they do in a magnetic field.
+The~necessary condition for such a situation is either the spacetime curvature coupling to the spinor (gravitational 4-vector potential) is not constant or the momentum of the spinor is not constant, along with a non-zero (even constant) temporal part of curvature~coupling.

-Neutrinos as a class of spinors in nature are shown to acquire geometric as well as dynamic phases during their propagation under background gravitational field.
-To have a nontrivial phase induced by the gravitational field of compact objects (e.g. black hole), the mass of the object producing gravitational fields must not be more than a millionth of a solar mass.
-In the flavor sector, when the background gravity is much stronger than the lepton number violating (Majorana) masses, the mixing parameters $\theta_{1,2}$ become a constant equal to $\pi/4$, hence maximum mixing, which could lead to $\phi$-dependent geometric phases if $\phi$ varies.
-However for a weak background gravity, $\theta_{1,2}$ are found to depend on the specific values of the neutrino masses.
-The combined neutrino-antineutrino states form an entangled system whose phases have also been calculated.
+Neutrinos, as~a class of spinors in nature, are shown to acquire geometric as well as dynamic phases during their propagation under background gravitational field.
+To have a non-trivial phase induced by the gravitational field of compact objects (e.g., black hole), the~ mass of the object producing gravitational fields must not be more than a millionth of a solar mass, {{i.e., primordial in nature.
+There~are many missions to constrain the evidence for primordial black holes, e.g.,~observing specific small interference patterns within gamma-ray bursts by the \textit{Fermi} Gamma-ray Space Telescope could be the indirect evidence for primordial black holes.}}

+In the flavor sector, when the background gravity is much stronger than the lepton number violating (Majorana) masses, the mixing parameters $\theta_{1,2}$ become a constant equal to $\pi/4$, hence~maximum mixing, which could lead to $\phi$-dependent geometric phases if $\phi$ varies.
+However, for a weak background gravity, $\theta_{1,2}$ are found to depend on the specific values of the neutrino masses.
+The~combined neutrino--antineutrino states form an entangled system whose phases have also been~calculated.

+\acknowledgments{B.M. thanks Subhashish Banerjee of IIT Jodhpur, Kaushik Ghosh of Vivekananda College Kolkata, Tanuman Ghosh of RRI Bangalore, Subroto Mukerjee of IISc Bangalore for discussions at various stages of the work.
+Thanks are also due to Lars Andersson and Marius Oancea of AEI, Max-Planck Institute Potsdam-Golm, for~discussions. }